 Pedestrians and bicyclists are vulnerable to injuries and death from being hit by vehicles sharing the road.
-Drivers are required to take care and avoid injury to pedestrians and bicyclists or they may be found negligent.
-Common causes of bicycle and pedestrian fatalities that could be wrongful death include:
+Drivers are required to take care and avoid injury to pedestrians and bicyclists, or they may be found negligent.
+Our wrongful death attorneys will investigate how the accident occurred to determine who was at fault.

 Workplace accidents are common, especially for inherently dangerous construction.
 If a workplace death is caused by someone else’s negligence or fault, the negligent party may be held liable for wrongful death.
 Typical examples include:

 Owners of Alabama properties are expected to use reasonable care and diligence to keep their premises in a safe condition or to give sufficient warning so that the danger can be avoided.
 If they fail to do so, and a death results from this negligence, there may be grounds for a wrongful death case.
 Common causes of fall accidents are:

 Our wrongful death attorneys will carefully investigate the scene of the accident to determine the cause and locate all the responsible parties.
 In some cases, there may be multiple responsible parties such as the owners of the property, the management company responsible for maintenance, and the worker who did not clean up or make proper repairs.

 Medical professionals in Alabama are required to adhere to a standard of care and perform at the level of professional responsibility required.
 If a medical professional is negligent and a patient dies as a result, there may be grounds for a medical malpractice wrongful death case.
 The following are some medical errors that can lead to wrongful death:

 If the death was caused by a defective product that was used correctly, the negligent manufacturer and distributor may be liable for wrongful death.
 Common defective products that have caused wrongful death include: